GoogleForCreators/web-stories-wp/docs/quick-actions.md

 ## Technical notes and considerations

+### Focus

+Clicking the quick action menu should not remove focus from an element.
+To do this, two things were added:

+1. An `onMouseDown` event handler is passed to the buttons.
+This event handler prevents the mouse down event from unfocusing the canvas element.
+2. The context menu is given an `onMouseDown` event handler to prevent mouse  events on the menu _in between the buttons_ from bubbling up and unfocusing the element in the canvas.

+A user should be able to navigate the quick actions menu with their keyboard.

 ### Highlights

 This feature uses the `highlights` api that was implemented in [this pr: #6150](https://github.com/google/web-stories-wp/pull/5965).